-Bearing material $q_a (\mathrm{N/mm}^2)$

-Lignum vitae 2.5

-White metal (oil-lubricated) 4.5

-Synthetic materials with hardness between 60 and 70, Shore HSD (1) 5.5

-Steel (2) , bronze and hot pressed bronzegraphite materials 7.0

-- (1) Indentation hardness test at the temperature of 23°C and humidity of 50 %, according to a recognized standard.
-Synthetic bearings are to be of approved type. - (2) Stainless and wear-resistant steel in an approved combination with a stock liner.
+Bearing material $q_a $ (N/mm 2) Lignum vitae 2.5 White metal (oil-lubricated) 4.5 Synthetic materials with hardness between 60 and 70, Shore HSD (1) 5.5 Steel (2) , bronze and hot pressed bronzegraphite materials 7.0 NOTE: (1) Indentation hardness test at the temperature of 23°C and humidity nized standard.
+Synthetic bearings are to be of approved type.
+(2) Stainless and wear-resistant steel in an approved combination with a d{sl} = diameter obtained from the external surface of the sleeve of rudder stocks